Top 5 Proven SEO Experts in Auckland

 To avoid any problems, you will need to ask for monthly reports and understand what is being reported.
 Specifically, your keyword search ranking will be shown, as will traffic numbers to your website.
 A good result is seeing a keyword go from #8 to #5 and/or traffic growth of 500 to 750 visitors over the same period. |

-5 Trusted Auckland SEO companies who deliver
+Trusted Auckland SEO companies - Our Research and Results

 5 Steps to do your own SEO for free

 It’s not impossible to get the basics covered.
-You’re best to check your website now to identify any limitations, and then create some relevant links.
+You’re best to check your website now to identify any limitations and then create some relevant links.

 - Google your website and see what comes up – to the descriptions underneath make sense, and do they entice people to click, or can you improve them?
 See our example for MoneyHub – does the description encourage you to click?

 - Create some links to Auckland-specific directories – you can register your business for free with Finda.co.nz and Neighbourly.co.nz.
-You should also create a Facebook page for your business if you haven’t already, and add in your website address.
+You should also create a Facebook page for your business if you haven’t already and add your website address.
 We can also get a Google for Business page for free, which will make you more visible on the web.
 Best of all, the more reviews you get, the better your presence online.

 - Associate with relevant websites – look at your industry, and see if you can link your website to blogs, professional body websites and similar related websites.